braceal/Drug-Design-Spring-2022/README.md

 2. On your local terminal: `ssh -NL 8888:localhost:8888 <username>@<VELA-IP>`
 3. Use the localhost URL you got on Vela on your local browser

+Note: Once you enter the password for Vela on your local, the terminal will stick there (indicating port forwarding is active).
+To stop once you’re done, hit CTRL+C on local terminal to stop port forwarding.

 # Contributing
 ```
 git checkout -b <branchname>